aws-solutions/aws-connected-mobility-solution/README.md

     > **_NOTE:_**  The simulation provisioning takes 5 min or longer depending from the number of vehicles.
 If the provisioning has not been completed the request to run the simulation at following point will timeout, this is expected behavior.

-### Manual fleet
----
-If you need more control over the creation of your fleet, AWS provides a sample set of tooling for creating single vehicles and posting sample telemetry called the [AWS CMS Telemetry Demo](https://github.com/aws-samples/aws-cms-telemetry-demo).
-This repository allows more control over the types of vehicles you create, and provides an automated way to provision all required attributes of vehicles into the Connected Mobility System on AWS.

-The above repository automates using Python scripts the below process, if you wish to perform provisioning manually, follow the below steps.

-This process describes the steps needed to create a new vehicle in CDF (Asset Library) and CMS (Fleet Manager).
-After completing these steps, you can create new device to send telemetry data (see “Connecting a Telematics Source”).

 ### Monitoring the process
 To see the response from the Connected Device Framework, open up the AWS IoT Management Console, navigate to Test, and subscribe to cdf/#